 - Vascular neurology

 Pediatric neurologists act as consultants to primary care physicians, who may refer children to the neurologists for specialist care.
-For children with long-term neurological ailments, the paediatric neurologist provides regular care and consultation.
+For children with long-term neurological ailments, the pediatric neurologist provides regular care and consultation.

-Child neurologists are found in a variety of medical environments ranging from children’s hospitals through to outpatient practices, university medical centers and private clinics.
-They combine their understanding of diagnosis and treatment of the nervous system with expertise in childhood disorders and children’s special needs.
+Child neurologists are found in a variety of medical environments ranging from children’s hospitals to outpatient practices, university medical centers, and private clinics.
+These physicians combine their understanding of diagnosis and treatment of the nervous system with expertise in childhood disorders and children’s special needs.

 Overall, about 40% to 50% of the patients treated in a typical pediatric neurology practice have epilepsy, while 20% have learning difficulties or developmental problems and 20% are suffering from headaches.
-The remainder are treated for rare or unusual conditions such as metabolic or genetic disease.
-Many centers are equipped with the specialized facilities and knowledge needed to treat very specific disorders such as rare neurodegenerative conditions, intractable epilepsy or pediatric stroke.
+The remainder of patients being treated by pediatric neurologists will typically have rare or unusual conditions such as metabolic or genetic diseases.